JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 JR: ok i do not know how to get those two new nodes in
 JR: what did you add?

-first i added a additional texture node then i added a BUm node then i associated the texture node with the bump texture
+NS: first i added a additional texture node then i added a BUm node then i associated the texture node with the bump texture

 JR: ok add vector bump

-yes
+NS: yes
 so you have two new nodes
 and then the texture node
 need to be associated with the bump map picture you made